fsaintjacques/disruptor--/README.md

 Build instructions
 ------------------

-This library is a header-only library and doesn't require compile step, simply point your compiler to the `disruptor/` folder.
+This library is a header-only library and doesn't require compile step, move/copy the `disruptor/` folder in one of the include folder.

 If you want to develop and/or submit patches to `disruptor--` you need:
   - CMake >= 3.0.1